Quick Start 🚀

 Each operator of a Mostro instance can set their own fees and limits per transaction, fostering competition among Mostro instances and allowing users to select the one that best suits their needs.

-The Mostro node currently active on mainnet (npub1ykvsmrmw2hk7jgxgy64zr8tfkx4nnjhq9eyfxdlg3caha3ph0skq6jr3z0) charges a 0.3% fee to both the buyer and the seller for each transaction.
+The Mostro instance currently active on mainnet (npub1ykvsmrmw2hk7jgxgy64zr8tfkx4nnjhq9eyfxdlg3caha3ph0skq6jr3z0) charges a 0.3% fee to both the buyer and the seller for each transaction.
 Additionally, it allows exchanges ranging from 100 sats to 20000 sats per operation.

 Can I cancel an order?